 In the winter, Como often gets more sunshine than Brescia.
 Como gets 119 hours of sunny skies this time of year, while Brescia receives 98 hours of full sun.

 Como usually gets more rain in January than Brescia.
 Como gets 68 mm (2.7 in) of rain, while Brescia receives 60 mm (2.4 in) of rain this time of the year.

 In the spring, Como is around the same temperature as Brescia.
-Typically, the spring temperatures in Como in April are around 13°C (55°F), and Brescia is about 13°C (55°F).
+Typically, the spring temperatures in Como in April average around 13°C (55°F), and Brescia averages at about 13°C (55°F).

 Como usually receives around the same amount of sunshine as Brescia during spring.
-At this time of the year, Como gets 176 hours of sunny skies, while Brescia receives 169 hours of full sun.
+Como gets 176 hours of sunny skies, while Brescia receives 169 hours of full sun in the spring.

 In April, Como usually receives more rain than Brescia.
-At this time of the year, Como gets 76 mm (3 in) of rain, while Brescia receives 69 mm (2.7 in) of rain each month for the spring.
+Como gets 76 mm (3 in) of rain, while Brescia receives 69 mm (2.7 in) of rain each month for the spring.